laravel/docs/billing.md

 <a name="upgrading-cashier"></a>
 ## Upgrading Cashier

-When upgrading to a new major version of Cashier, it's important that you carefully review [the upgrade guide](https://github.com/laravel/cashier/blob/master/UPGRADE.md).
+When upgrading to a new version of Cashier, it's important that you carefully review [the upgrade guide](https://github.com/laravel/cashier/blob/master/UPGRADE.md).

 <a name="installation"></a>
 ## Installation